spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 #### Vacsuits

 A Vacsuit is a large, one-size-fits-all garment that slips on over whatever a character is wearing, and then shrinks to fit.
 While wearing a Vacsuit, a character has a reliable air supply, even in vacuum.
 While in a zero-gravity environment, they gain a flying speed equal to their walking speed.
 The suit is capable of self-sealing any minor punctures, but serious tears will result in the immediate loss of the character's air supply.
-The character cannot access any gear in the Vacsuit, but it is covered in pockets and clips for attaching tools.
+The character cannot access any gear while wearing the Vacsuit, but it is covered in pockets and clips for attaching tools they might need.

+TODO add magic item

 #### Airlocks